ucsf-wynton/wynton-website-hpc/docs/status/index.md

 **Resolved**: Log in works again.
 <br><span class="timestamp">October 24, 09:45 PDT</span>

-**Notice**: It is not possible to log in to the Wynton HPC environment.
+**Notice**: It is not possible to log in to the {{ site.cluster.name }} environment.
 This is due to a recent misconfiguration of the LDAP server.
 <br><span class="timestamp">October 24, 09:30 PDT</span>